aeternity/protocol/channels/ON-CHAIN.md

 Serialization defined [here](../serializations.md#channel-solo-force-progress-transaction)

 - `channel_id`: channel id as recorded on-chain
-- `from_id`: participant of the channel that posts the force progress transaction
+- `from_id`: a participant or a delegate of the channel that posts the force progress transaction
 - `payload`: empty or an off-chain state transaction proving that the state trees represent a mutually agreed-upon channel state
 - `round`: channel's next round
-- `update`: channel off-chain update that contains the contract call with gas limit and gas prices to be consumed for the on-chain execution of the off-chain contract
+- `update`: channel off-chain update that contains the contract call with gas limit and gas prices to be consumed for the on-chain execution of the off-chain contract.
+If it is a delegate that provides the force progress, the the `caller` of the off-chain contract MUST be a participant that had authorized this delegate
 - `state_hash`: channel's expected new root hash of off-chain state trees
 - `offchain_trees`: the full state channel's state trees
 - `ttl`: blockheight target until which this transaction can be included